cartalyst/manuals/platform/about/introduction.md

 ###Platform

-The Cartalyst Platform is an application base.
+The Cartalyst Platform is an application base, think of it as a bootstrap for Laravel.
 It includes all the fundamentals and essentials that are normally required of a web based application.
 It is well documented, and feature rich.

 ----------